Saturday, November 29, 2014

 Paris Babylon and the Story of the Paris Commune by Rupert Christiansen, 1994

-But the poor of La Commune
+But the disinherited of La Commune

-organize spontaneously a generation before
+organized spontaneously a generation before

 * * *